Park-SeungWoo/kakao-ai-study/README.md

 So in this case, we have to do ANOVA test not t-test.<br/>

 When if we want to get a result that shows which groups have differences, we can do Post hoc test.<br/>

-### Type 1 error, Type 2 error

-- Type 1 error : Although the Null hypothesis is true, it is an error that rejecting the Null hypothesis.
-- Type 2 error : Although the Null hypothesis is false, it is an error that adopting the Null hypothesis.

 ### Post Hoc tests in ANOVA